bmaupin/civ-be-linux-fixes/docs/troubleshooting.md

 # Troubleshooting

-ⓘ This section is for other unexpected behaviour not necessarily related to a specific bug
+ⓘ This page has more information for troubleshooting issues not related to a specific bug.
+See the [readme](../README.md) for specific bugs and fixes.

 ## Mods aren't loaded when a save game is loaded